MicrosoftDocs/learn/learn-pr/wwl-azure/load-balancing-https-traffic-azure/includes/6-exercise-create-front-door-for-highly-available.md

 5. Select **Review + create**, review the Summary, and then select **Create**.
    ‎It might take several minutes for the deployment to complete.

 6. Create a second web app.
-On the Azure Portal home page, select + **Create a resource**.
+On the Azure portal home page, select + **Create a resource**.

 7. On the Create a resource page, select **WebApp**.